Ultimatum of July 23, 1914: Delivery of the ultimatum

-The Austro-Hungarian government's selected course of action was the result of a meticulous planning process.
-The Austro-Hungarian note was delivered on Thursday, July 23, at precisely 6 p.m.
-This was the moment when key French officials were expected to be aboard a ship returning from a visit to Russia.
+The ultimatum was delivered on Thursday, July 23, at precisely 6 pm, when key French officials were expected to be aboard a ship returning from a visit to Russia.
 Consequently, the Austro-Hungarian ambassador delivered the note to the Serbian Minister of Finance, who was acting instead of the Prime Minister, at his location in Niš.
 The timing of this action effectively prevented the French and Russians from consulting with each other until the French delegation returned to Dunkirk, temporarily immobilizing two members of the Entente.

 The timeframe for Serbia's response was also contingent upon the demands of the Austro-Hungarian military.
 Chief of General Staff Franz Conrad von Hötzendorf took into account the time required for Austro-Hungarian military mobilization and successfully requested that the response deadline be set for 5 p.m. on Saturday, allowing mobilization orders to be issued overnight.

 The note delivered to the Serbian government included the text of the ultimatum and an appendix.
 The Austro-Hungarian ambassador presented the document to the Serbian minister, who objected to the short deadline, citing the ongoing Serbian electoral campaign.
 This objection was summarily dismissed.

 From the moment the Austro-Hungarian note was delivered, the Serbian government was obliged to accept its terms within a period of 48 hours.

 International reactions

 Regent Alexander orders the return of the kingdom's prime minister, Nikola Pašić, to Belgrade.

 The response of the Serbian government was contingent upon the actions of Prime Minister Pašić on July 23 and the position adopted by Russia during the crisis.
 Initially unavailable due to his engagement in the electoral campaign and subsequent journey to Thessaloniki, the Prime Minister was directed by Regent Alexander to return to Belgrade without delay.
 In his absence, the Serbian cabinet convened to adopt measures to equip diplomats with arguments to defend the royal government's position.

-However, the little kingdom's response came as no surprise, as the terms of the Austro-Hungarian note had been designed from the outset by the Ballhausplatz designers to be unacceptable to the Belgrade government.
+However, Serbia's response came as no surprise, as the terms of the Austro-Hungarian note had been designed from the outset by the Ballhausplatz designers to be unacceptable to the Belgrade government.